sabrinathai/ExperienceSampler/Google-Script-Participant-Compliance/Google Compliance Checker Instructions.md

 (i.e., `checkCompletedSurveys`) function.

 ##Implementing the script.
+###Create Compliance Spreadsheet
 First, you will need to create your compliance spreadsheet.
 This spreadsheet should have the following headers in this order:
 **Participant ID**, **Participant’s Name**, **Participant Email**, **App Installation Day**, **First Day of Data Collection**, **Day After Last Day of Data Collection**, **Compliance 1**, **Compliance Check Date 1**, **Compliance 2**, **Compliance Check Date 2**, … **Compliance X**, **Compliance Check X**.
-If you wish to use our compliance email reminder tool as well, which we will describe in greater detail below, you should also add the following to the header:
+* If you wish to use our compliance email reminder tool as well, which we will describe in greater detail below, you should also add the following to the header:
 **Compliance1 Email Sent**, **Compliance2 Email Sent**, … **ComplianceX-1 Email Sent**.
-You can see an example of a compliance sheet on this page (https://docs.google.com/spreadsheets/d/16VZAKlW0thWRyWwwxvUrq2xfjSJHgWKTZN7oDq5gDvw/edit?usp=sharing).
+You can see an example of a compliance sheet on this [page](https://docs.google.com/spreadsheets/d/16VZAKlW0thWRyWwwxvUrq2xfjSJHgWKTZN7oDq5gDvw/edit?usp=sharing).
-In both cases, **X** is the number of days of data collection.
+* In both cases, **X** is the number of days of data collection.

+###Create Compliance Script
 Next, you will have to set up the script.
-First, download our Compliance Checker script.
-You will then copy this script into a new
-Google Script project.
+1. Download our Compliance Checker script.
+You will then copy this script into a new Google Script project.
 To do this, go to Google Script and create a blank project.
 Then copy our code into the script.
 In this code, you will have to make two changes.
 First, you will need to tell the script the Google Sheet ID of your compliance spreadsheet.
 Remember that the sheet id is found in the Google Sheet URL, and it is a long string of letters, numbers, and symbols that appears before